What is the difference between business development and marketing?

-Sales and marketing are so closely interlinked, yet they often are two roles that get confused within a business.
+Sales or business development, and marketing are so closely interlinked, yet they often are two roles that get confused within a business.
 The boundaries become more blurred in small businesses where you don’t have the luxury of designated personnel performing each function.
 In fact, they are two very different functions requiring different skills, and both are instrumental to the success of a business.

 So let's look closer at what we mean by sales and marketing and how the roles should be integrated into a business and the skills required for both.

 What do we mean by sales?

 Sales is a short term need focusing on the actual transaction or exchange of money for a product or service.
 Or put simply, it is focused on the ‘now’ in order to keep the business afloat.
 Customer negotiations are led by sales, overcoming any objections and agreeing on the small print to deliver the actual transaction.

 What do we mean by marketing?